 That’s a lot of songs for one show – and while it may have worked somewhere else, the problem with a game-board show is that too many of the songs involve the same concept: Right Hand Purple, Left Foot Blue and Don’t Kick My Leg Off the Yellow sound pretty much the same, for instance.

-There are exceptions: The lovely Sally Cloverland (Number 6) singing “How Do You Get to Know the Guy Above You?” – as she’s poised nervously under 300 pound Number 33.
-And Jerry Fillip (Number 22) singing the plaintive “A Whole Lot More Than Just a Game” generated a few sniffles in the middle of the second act.
+There are exceptions: The lovely Sally Cloverland (Number 6) singing Hoping and Praying He Won’t Tumble – as she’s poised nervously under 300 pound Number 33.
+And Jerry Fillip (Number 22) singing the plaintive My Green’s Your Blue generated a few sniffles in the middle of the second act.

-Word from the road: As their last two shows – Up from the Down and Mechanical Mary – closed after six and two performances, respectively, Alvierro and St. Marie-Vance desperately need a hit.
-Unfortunately, so far no Pittsburgh critics been able to sit through an entire performance.
+Word from the road: As their last two shows – Up from DesMoines and Mechanical Mary – closed after six and two performances, respectively, Alvierro and St. Marie-Vance desperately need a hit.
+Since so far no critics in Pittsburgh have been able to sit through an entire performance, this may not be it.